What is Metal Fabrication?

 But metal fabrication doesn’t always mean small components.
 We also cut and join large pieces for tanks and transport vehicles.

-Metal fabrication for the construction and agricultural industries is on the other end of the spectrum.
-In these industries, durability and strength is essential.
+Metal fabrication for the is on the other end of the spectrum.
+In the construction and agricultural industries, durability and strength is essential.
 Metal fabrication applied to heavy-duty materials has applications in pilings, tractors and heavy equipment attachments.

 Metal fabrication is a complicated process.
 It takes many techniques to create customized metal parts.
 Knowing more about the techniques that a metal fabricator uses can help you find the right fabricator for your needs.